alkoclick/alkoclick.github.io/words/Dotfiles using Terraform.md

 ### Terraform
-The requirements to solve this problem clearly outline the need for some of the things Terraform excels:
+The requirements to solve this problem clearly outline the need for some of the things in which Terraform excels:
-* Tracking state
+* tracking state
-* calculating and applying changes based on that state
+* calculating and applying changes based on a state
-* offering a strong set of utilities
+* offering a strong set of utility functions
 * templating blocks

 Besides the aforementioned, we also get the following additional bonuses: